How Much Do Electricians Make?

 electrician

-HSS Training, the UK’s number one health and safety training provider, say that now is a “great time to work as an electrician and installer” because of the predicted growth in the electrical field.
+HSS Training, one of the UK’s main health and safety training providers, say that now is a “great time to work as an electrician and installer” because of the predicted growth in the electrical field.
 To meet the UK’s 70GW of solar capacity by 2035, an estimated 4,800 to 5,600 more electricians will be needed to take care of solar installations in the UK alone.

 With everyone trying to do their bit to be more eco-friendly, it’s safe to say that renewable energy installations are here to stay and are projected to become even bigger in the coming years.
 Whether you’re an established electrician looking to expand your skill set, or want to try a new career, investing in renewable electrical installations is a good choice given the current industry trends.